Beside the Mountain

 Rhubarb Banana Muffins

 The perfect spring and summer muffin using fresh rhubarb!
-Very moist with hints of cinnamon and brown sugar (or coconut sugar)!
+Very moist with hints of cinnamon and brown sugar (or coconut sugar).

 Child grabbing a rhubarb muffin from the muffin tray.